On discretely structured growth models and their moments: Structured examples

 Even before specifying $J_j$, we can make substantial analytical progress towards capturing the overall dynamics of this class of structured model, especially if we are only concerned with the total population.
 Indeed, summing \cref{eq: simple examples: general} over $j$ and defining $\mu_0=\sum_ju_j$ yields the evolution equation

 recalling that $\sum_jJ_j = 0$ and noting that the term $\sum_iu_i=\mu_0$ in \cref{eq: simple examples: general} is independent of $j$.
 This evolution equation is precisely the scalar logistic equation of \cref{eq: concise logistic}.
 Thus, the overall population size of any structured population described by \cref{eq: simple examples: general} is governed by an unstructured logistic equation, independent of the choice of $J_j$.
-This result is not unexpected, as the growth kinetics in this small class of models are independent of the fitness of the subpopulations, so that moving between subpopulations has no effect on the population's overall growth dynamics.
+This result is not unexpected, as the growth kinetics in this small class of models are independent of the state of the subpopulation, so that moving between subpopulations has no effect on the population's overall growth dynamics.
 A key aspect of our general model formulation that allowed its reduction to a scalar logistic equation was the assumption that the burden term for subpopulation $j$ in \cref{eq: burden} is explicitly dependent on all subpopulations, rather than just the $j$\textsuperscript{th} subpopulation.
 Indeed, if one were to pose the evolution equation for $u_j$ with a burden that only depends on $u_j$, such a reduction would not be possible in general.

 In \cref{fig: simple examples}, we illustrate the dynamics of two such models: \emph{Model A}, with $w(j) = (N - j)/W$, and \emph{Model B}, with $w(j) = 1$, where $j=0,\ldots,N-1$.
 The model dynamics are shown in panels (a) and (b), respectively, where $W = (N+1)/2$ fixes the average flux rate to be unity in the first model.
 Expectedly, both models give rise to the same overall dynamics (heavy black curves), but the dynamics of their subpopulations are markedly different (thin coloured curves).
-In particular, \cref{fig: simple examples}a highlights that Model A, with non-constant flux rates, prolongs the existence of subpopulations with intermediate fitness, commensurate with the associated decreasing flux rate.
-In each example, we have fixed $N=10$, $\hat{g} = 1$, and $\hat{L} = 2$, and begun the realisation with an initially healthy population $u_0=1$ at $t=0$.
+In particular, \cref{fig: simple examples}a highlights that Model A, with non-constant flux rates, prolongs the existence of subpopulations at intermediate states, commensurate with the associated decreasing flux rate.
+In each example, we have fixed $N=10$, $\hat{g} = 1$, and $\hat{L} = 2$, and begun the realisation with $u_0=1$ at $t=0$ and all other compartments empty.